TOP INSIGHTS PRODUCT Friction Materials for Precise Braking and Holding

-Achieve precise braking response and repeatable stopping position.
+Achieve precise braking response and repeatable stopping performance.

 From resin-molded winder brakes to today’s high-performance friction materials

-Starlite pioneered the resin-molded winder brake for paper-making machinery in the late 1950s, enabling stable operation and higher line speeds—boosting productivity.
+STARLITE pioneered resin-molded winder brakes for papermaking machinery in the late 1950s, helping enable stable operation, higher line speeds, and improved productivity.

 Built for severe operating conditions

-We have continuously developed friction materials that perform under:
+We have continuously developed friction materials for demanding conditions such as:

-- S-BEAR (injection-molded): stable braking, reduced part count, high heat/wear resistance
+• S-BEAR (injection-molded): stable braking, reduced part count, and high heat and wear resistance

 Resin-Molded Friction Materials